 Finesville in Warren County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 35.975′ N, 75° 10.803′ W. Marker is in Finesville, New Jersey, in Warren County.
-Marker is on Regelsville - Warren Glen Road, on the left when traveling north.
+40° 36.397′ N, 75° 10.241′ W. Marker is in Finesville, New Jersey, in Warren County.
+Marker is at the intersection of Mt.
+Joy Road and Musconetcong Street, on the right when traveling north on Mt.
+Joy Road.
 Touch for map.
 Marker is in this post office area: Phillipsburg NJ 08865, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Riegelsville Historic District (approx. half a mile away); Finesville Dam (approx. 0.6 miles away); Finesville (approx. 0.7 miles away); Riegelsville Roebling Bridge (approx. ¾ mile away in Pennsylvania); Mid-Atlantic Highlands (approx. ¾ mile away in Pennsylvania); Riegelsville (approx. Mt.
-Joy (approx. 0.8 miles away); The Riegelsville Academy and Public Library (approx. 0.9 miles away in Pennsylvania).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Finesville Dam (about 400 feet away, measured in a direct line); Seigletown (approx. 0.6 miles away); Hunts Meadow (approx. 0.7 miles away); Volendam Windmill (approx. 0.8 miles away); Riegelsville Historic District Hughesville (approx. 1.3 miles away); Riegelsville Roebling Bridge (approx. 1.4 miles away in Pennsylvania); Mid-Atlantic Highlands (approx. 1.4 miles away in Pennsylvania).
 Touch for a list and map of all markers in Finesville.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on April 12, 2009, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 1,072 times since then and 40 times this year.
-Photos: 1. submitted on April 12, 2009, by Alan Edelson of Union Twsp., New Jersey.
-2, 3, 4. submitted on May 18, 2016, by Don Morfe of Baltimore, Maryland.
-5. submitted on April 12, 2009, by Alan Edelson of Union Twsp., New Jersey. • Kevin W. was the editor who published this page.
+This page has been viewed 1,728 times since then and 3 times this year.
+Photos: 1, 2, 3, 4. submitted on April 12, 2009, by Alan Edelson of Union Twsp., New Jersey. • Kevin W. was the editor who published this page.